-In some cases, the financial aid office may be able to use professional judgment to override your dependency status if you can prove that extenuating circumstances exist in the family such as:
+In some cases, the financial aid office may be able to use professional judgment to override your dependency status if you can prove that unusual circumstances exist in the family such as:

-- You have no contact with your parents and are unable to locate them - You have left home due to an abusive situation and your physical and/or emotional welfare are jeopardized by having contact with your parents
+- You have no contact with your parents and are unable to locate them - You have left home due to an abusive situation and your physical and/or emotional welfare are jeopardized by having contact with your parents - Human trafficking, refugee or asylee status, parental abuse or abandonment and incarceration.

-If you have extenuating circumstances and are unable to complete the parent(s) section on the FAFSA/CADAA application, follow these steps:
+If you have unusual circumstances and are unable to complete the parent(s) section on the FAFSA/CADAA application, follow these steps:

-- On the 2022-23 FAFSA/CADAA, answer No to all of the questions on the Dependency section and mark the section of the application that says "I am unable to provide parental information" and submit the application. - Contact the financial aid office (in person or via phone/email) to request a Dependency Override Appeal
+• On the 2023-24 FAFSA/CADAA, answer No to all of the questions on the Dependency section and mark the section of the application that says "I am unable to provide parental information" and submit the application.

-- Once the financial aid office opens your ability to appeal online, log into your financial aid task portal at https://rcc.studentforms.com and complete the Dependency Appeal steps: - Web form with statement - Upload a third-party statement from someone who knows of your circumstances (cannot be from a friend, family member, co-worker).
-Examples include: school instructor/teacher, school counselor, employer, clergy, etc.... - You will be contacted via email regarding the status of your appeal.
+- Contact the financial aid office (in person or via phone/email) to request a Unusual Circumstance Appeal - Once the financial aid office opens your ability to appeal online, log into your financial aid task portal at https://rcc.studentforms.com and complete the Unusual Circumstance appeal steps: - Web form with student statement of circumstances - Upload a third-party statement from someone who knows of your circumstances (cannot be from a friend, family member, co-worker).
+Examples include: school instructor/teacher, school counselor, employer, clergy, etc.... - You will be contacted via email regarding the status of your appeal within 1 week of submitting your appeal.